 That was a pretty good entry, and ended the Christmas greeting tape journey on a high note.
 It was simply time for something different — and in that spirit, I’ll offer no corny sentimental ending about the demise of the Christmas tapes here.
 Instead, I’ll just wish you a friendly “Merry Christmas.”

 Or should I say “Happy Holidays”?

-- Don’t Want No Star on My Christmas Tree — Here’s a brand-new recording of a Christmas song I wrote in 1978.
+recording of a Christmas song I wrote in 1978.
+Old friends will spot a verse that has been rewritten: the original made perfect sense to a chronically outraged 24-year-old but is inappropriate and embarrassing now.
 The angelic choir idea, easily executed on the Tascam 2488 (no multiple tape recorders required), came from the Mirrors’ short-lived version of the song in 1980.

 “Hedonistic Christmas,” “Looking for That Christmas Feeling” and “Don’t Want No Star on My Christmas Tree” copyright © 2010 by Douglas L. Hubley.
 All rights reserved.